Government agencies communicate via .gov.sg websites (e.g. go.gov.sg/open). Trusted websites

 During the resale completion appointment, you will:

-Upon the resale completion, you will become the flat owner and be liable for the conditions of ownership and payments, such as the housing loan repayment, monthly Service & Conservancy Charges, annual property tax, etc. For matters regarding the ownership of your flat, you may approach your HDB Branch.
+Upon the resale completion, you will become the flat owner and be liable for the conditions of ownership and payments, such as the housing loan repayment, monthly service and conservancy charges, annual property tax, etc. For matters regarding the ownership of your flat, you may approach your HDB Branch.

 Learn about the conditions that flat buyers have to follow after moving into their flat.